luciahita/cultural.musicology.portfolio/README.md

 # Weekly Assignment 5
-For this last assignmnet, I will present a heatmap of the four chosen Rosalia's sings that I will base my analysis on and the three different dendrograms to see which one shows more details about the differences between the songs.
+For this last assignmnet, I will firstly compare the three different dendrograms comparing the four chosen Rosalia's songs to see which one shows more details about the differences between them.
+Secodly, I will analyze the heatmap of these four chosen songs on which I will base my final analysis.

 ## Hierarchical clustering for "Catalina", "Malamente", "CUUUUuuuuuute" and "Berghain"